 Such revising in stages enables you to organize your revisions logically and minimize chaos & frustration.
 It is disheartening when you need to completely rewrite or discard some text you have already polished and perfectionized.
 That’s why you should first assess the content & structure before fiddling around with individual sentences and words.
 Moreover, this step-wise revision process provides you with clear directions for your revisions, thus you won’t feel so overwhelmed by the work and (hopefully) won’t procrastinate (so much). 😉

 As a gift for you, I prepared a revision checklist with detailed instruction that guides you through the process of step-wise revision.
-Sign up for the Newsletter and get your copy of the checklist for effective revising!
+Get your copy of the checklist and start revising effectively!

 Problems & solutions